-Utilities
+U Utilities

 Upgrade

+Cancel

 Yes

-Cancel

-This menu item is used to initiate an upgrade of the module software.
+This control is used to initiate an upgrade of the module software.

-In addition to the software upgrade support detailed in this manual (See the Upgrading Firmware section of this manual for more information), you can initiate an upgrade with this command.
+In addition to the software upgrade support detailed in the Upgrading Firmware chapter in the front of the binder, you can initiate an upgrade with this control.
 This will allow you to upgrade the software without unplugging the card and changing the upgrade jumper.

-After selecting the upgrade operation, you must change the command to Yes and press the pushbutton before the upgrade can take place.
+After selecting the upgrade operation, you must change the command to Upgrade and press the pushbutton before the upgrade can take place.
+Follow the remainder of the instructions in the Upgrading Firmware chapter.
 You can abort the operation by pressing the pushbutton when Cancel is displayed.